 Most insurance policies will cover the HSG.
-However, if you do not have insurance and the procedure is performed in house, the cost at The Fertility Center is $525.
+However, if you do not have insurance and the procedure is performed in-house, the cost at The Fertility Center is $525.
 This is less than the cost of an outpatient procedure, which will include charges for the facility and the procedure itself.
 We offer the HSG test for clients nationwide, but most of our customers come from Nashville, Knoxville, Atlanta, and Chattanooga.

 Is HSG Painful?

 Both versions of the HSG put enough fluid into the uterus to separate the walls and stretch the cavity.
 This can cause cramps and will produce some pain.
 As long as the fluid is introduced slowly so that the cavity is not forced open, the pain will be minimal.
 Most women will actually state that they expected it to be much worse.
 The procedure itself will feel like a bad period cramp for about 30-45 seconds.
 Once the catheter is removed, the pain will end for most women almost immediately.